edubart/nelua-lang/docs/pages/euluna.md

 advantage of highly optimized compilers such as GCC and Clang, thus generating very efficient native code.

-The language also aims to be meta programmable by having a Lua preprocessor, template idioms, AST and grammar manipulation.
-With that higher constructs such as classes, generics and DSLs can be implemented at compile time without runtime costs and the language specification can be more simpler and compact, just like in Lua classes does not exist but you can implement yourself using mechanisms like metatables.
+The language also aims to be meta programmable by having a Lua preprocessor, compile time code generation mechanisms, AST and grammar manipulation.
+With that higher constructs such as classes, generics and DSLs can be implemented at compile time without runtime costs by the users, and the language specification can be more simpler and compact, just like in Lua classes does not exist but you can implement yourself using mechanisms like metatables.

-As Euluna syntax is a superset of Lua syntax it can also be used to have basic type checking and extended features for existing Lua projects by generating Lua code.
+As Euluna syntax intends to have it's syntax as a superset of Lua syntax, it can also be used to have basic type checking and extended features for existing Lua projects by generating Lua code.

 **Warning this language is currently highly experimental and a WIP (work in progress).**